-Domestic abuse rise during World Cup
+Domestic abuse calls rise during World Cup

 Earlier this week, a man who punched a police horse after the semi-final defeat was given a community order.

-England play against Spain in their Uefa Nations League opener on Saturday evening.
+England play against Spain in their Uefa Nations League opener at 19:45 BST on Saturday.